Monodromy of the Casimir connection of a symmetrisable Kac-Moody algebra: The Casimir connection

 \begin{definition} The Casimir connection of $\g$ is the connection on $\IV$ given by

 \end{definition}

-The Casimir connection for a semisimple Lie algebra was introduced, and shown to be flat by De Concini \cite{DC} and, independently by Millson--Toledano Laredo \cite{vtl-2,MTL} and Felder--Markov--Tarasov--Varchenko \cite{FMTV}.
-In \cite{FMTV}, the case of an arbitrary symmetrisable \KM algebra was considered.
+The Casimir connection for a semisimple Lie algebra was discovered by De Concini around '95 (unpublished, though the connection is referenced in \cite {procesi-96}) and, independently, Millson--Toledano Laredo \cite{vtl-2, MTL} and Felder--Markov--Tarasov--Varchenko \cite{FMTV}.
+In \cite{FMTV}, the case of an arbitrary symmetrisable \KM algebra is considered.
 We give an alternative proof of flatness in this more general case, along the lines of \cite{vtl-2,MTL} in Section \ref{ss:flatness}.